The density of surface states as the total time delay: Main result and short discussion

 \section{Main result and short discussion}

 Let $H_0$ be a translation invariant finite distance hopping operator on $\ell^2(\ZM^{d})$ with only one energy band $[E_-,E_+]\subset\RM$ and $V$ a bounded and finite range surface perturbation supported on a subspace $\Lambda=\ZM^{d_1}\times\{0\}$ where $0$ denotes the zero vector $\ZM^{d_2}$ with $d_2={d}-d_1$.
 Both $d_1$ and $d_2$ are supposed to be positive.
 The perturbed Hamiltonian is $H=H_0+V$.
 It is well-known (Rayleigh, Tamm, Shockley and many others) that there are surface states for such Hamiltonians and there are many papers analyzing their spectral properties and the surface density of states, {\it e.g.} \cite{EKSS,JMP,JM,Cha,KS,KK}.
 The scattering problem for the pair $(H,H_0)$ was studied by Jaksic and Last \cite{JL1,JL2} who showed that the wave operators exist (this was proved independently by Chahrour and Sahbani \cite{CS}) and have common range so that the scattering operator is well-defined.
 The orthogonal complement of the range of the wave operators is then the subspace of surface states which can also be characterized as those states which do not diffuse away from the boundary.
 These results from \cite{JL1,JL2} are described below.
-Focus will here be on a random family $(V_\omega)_{\omega\in\Omega}$ of surface perturbations satisfying a standard covariance property (see Section~\ref{sec-algebras}).
-Here $\Omega$ is a compact probability space furnished with a $\ZM^{d_1}$ action and an invariant and ergodic probability measure.
+Focus will here be on a random family $(V_\omega)_{\omega\in\Omega}$ of surface perturbations satisfying a standard covariance property along the support $\Lambda$ of $V_\omega$ (see Section~\ref{sec-algebras}).
+Here $\Omega$ is a compact probability space equipped with a $\ZM^{d_1}$ action and an invariant and ergodic probability measure.
 Then the Hamiltonians $H_\omega=H_0+V_\omega$ also form such a covariant family $H=(H_\omega)_{\omega\in\Omega}$.
 Typical examples are periodic, quasiperiodic and random surface potentials.
+For technical reasons explained below, the main result contains the unphysical hypothesis $d_2\geq 3$.
+Further below in the introduction is a discussion of what should hold without it.